JeremiahKaren/35percent.github.io/_posts/2020-07-09-aylesbury-estate-fds-variation.md

 ![](/img/kierontweet.png)

-There is more than a couple of wrinkles though - a proportion of these social rented units will be needed to [rehouse leaseholders](http://www.aylesburynow.london/web/uploads/files/New_Homes/Information-for-Aylesbury-Leaseholders.pdf) decanted from later phases.
+There are a couple of wrinkles though - a proportion of these social rented units will be needed to [rehouse leaseholders](http://www.aylesburynow.london/web/uploads/files/New_Homes/Information-for-Aylesbury-Leaseholders.pdf) decanted from later phases.
 How many remains to be seen - Phase 2 and 3 has 62 leaseholders yet to be bought out and their options include the[new shared equity scheme.](http://moderngov.southwarksites.com/documents/s74901/Report%20Amending%20the%20shared%20equity%20rehousing%20policy%20for%20qualifying%20homeowners%20affected%20by%20regenerati.pdf) introduced in response to the Secretary of State's CPO [ruling](https://www.theguardian.com/society/2016/sep/16/government-blocks-controversial-plan-to-force-out-housing-estate-residents) that BAME leaseholders were being wrongly displaced from their communities.

-NHG are also hanging on to some of the FDS land, so-called Package C, on which to build 261 homes for themselves, 191 of which will be private, 57 shared ownership, and 13 social rent (ref).

 ![](/img/s04goldplatedtower.png)
 *Plans showing the gold-plated facade 20 storey tower overlooking Burgess Park (all private units) that NHG will retain*